sass/sass/README.md

 * When a member use is encountered, [resolve it](#resolving-members) using the set of used modules and the current import context.

-* Once all top-level statements are executed, return the current module.
+* Once all top-level statements are executed, for every global variable assignment in the source file:

+  * If the module has a variable with the same name as the assigned variable, do nothing.

+  * If the variable name begin with `-` or `_`, do nothing.

+  * Otherwise, add the assigned variable to the current module, with a `null` value.
+This ensures that the module exposes the same set of members regardless of its execution.

+* Finally, return the current module.

 Note that members that begin with `-` or `_` (which Sass considers equivalent) are considered private.
 Private members are not added to the module's member